 Complete the following questionnaire and see if you can identify

-Click to download / open the questionnaire word
+Click to download / open the questionnaire word .Doc

-use this information to help my child?
+can I use this information to help my child?

-Like many parents, we want our children to learn basic concepts such as some
+Like many parents, we want our children to learn basic concepts

-going to school.
+numbers before going to school.
 All too often we hear parents say that,

 “my child just won’t sit down and concentrate” or that they show no

 interest in reading – this maybe because the technique they are using

 conflicts with their learning style.
 In Eve’s 30 years experience in education,

 she has found that all young children can only concentrate on a task for

 a short period of time and need frequent breaks in order to learn, especially

 Eve Wilson outlines the different methods used in her Bright Starters

 classes to teach these skills according to the learning style:

-Visual Learners – Letter shapes
+Learners – Letter shapes and sounds

 Jigsaws both manual and onscreen